leslie-alldridge/tech-voting/README.md

 Add anonymous barry image

-Allow users to click on profile picture on the add improvement form
+Allow users to select a profile picture on the add improvement form

 Store the selections in a database

-Deploy with docker
+Deploy with docker DONE

 Add more semantic ui styling to buttons etc